Tower of London Tickets and Tours: how to buy, prices and schedules

 Boat

-Several cruises on the River Thames, including the London Pass and the London Explorer Pass, make stops to visit the Tower of London.
+There are several cruises on the River Thames, which also include the London Pass and the London Explorer Pass, which make stops to visit the Tower of London.
 The nearest pier is Tower Pier, which can be reached by taking Charing Cross, Westminster and Greenwich.

-In general, to move from one end of the city to the other, I recommend that you consider taking a cruise on the Thames.
-There are different types of cruises, I explain it all in this article on Thames River Cruises in London.
+In general, to get from one end of the city to the other, I recommend that you consider taking a cruise on the Thames.
+There are different types of cruises, I explain it all in this article on 7 Best Thames River Cruises in London.

 Other interesting details about the Tower of London

-I must make an important note when visiting the Tower of London because, although it is an accessible place that will interest any type of traveler, you should keep in mind that access is not possible with certain needs such as a wheelchair.
+I must make an important note when visiting the Tower of London because, although it is an accessible place that will interest any type of traveler, you should be aware that access is not possible with certain needs such as a wheelchair.

 It does, however, have several volunteers (subject to availability) to help visitors with special needs.
 For these there is also the possibility of access with an assistance animal and information in Braille, in most of the attraction, for the blind or visually impaired, as well as the possibility of hiring a sign language interpreter for the deaf or hearing impaired.